Jin8057/COMP3005_A3_Repository_Jin_Liu/README.md

 2. Update the connection information (URL, USER, PASSWORD) in DatabaseConnection.java
 3. Run Main in IntelliJ.
 #### Option-2
-1. Using Maven (Recommended if installed):

-   mvn compile

-   mvn exec:java -Dexec.mainClass=Main
-2. If exec-maven-plugin is not configured, you can also compile and run manually (The postgresql-42.7.8.jar file is included in the /lib folder for convenience.):
+1. Compile and run manually (The postgresql-42.7.8.jar file is included in the /lib folder for convenience.):

    javac -d out src/main/java/*.java